djismgaming/djismgaming.github.io/docs/index.md

 # Homepage

-## Welcome to the documentation space for djismgaming!
+## Welcome to the documentation space for djismgaming

 Here I'll have various snippets of code and documentation on my homelab journey and all things IT/DT